vincentbarr/vincentbarr.github.com/_posts/2019-08-19-doing-better.md

 ---
 layout: post
-title: "What Can We Be Doing Better"
+title: "What Can We Be Doing Better?"
 alias: /essais/2019-08-19-doing-better
 excerpt: A question I'm frequently asked, and my response.
 comments: true